bitnami/charts/bitnami/redmine/README.md

 ## Upgrading

+### To 28.0.0

+This major release bumps the and MariaDB chart version to [18.x.x](https://github.com/bitnami/charts/pull/24804); no major issues are expected during the upgrade.

 ### To 27.0.0

 This major release bumps the PostgreSQL chart version to [14.x.x](https://github.com/bitnami/charts/pull/22750) and MariaDB to [16.x.x](https://github.com/bitnami/charts/pull/23054); no major issues are expected during the upgrade.